 Computer literacy and access to a high speed internet-connected computer with Windows XP, or higher.

 Interviews by invitation only.
 Applicants will be selected for an interview based on an initial review of submitted application materials.
 Selected applicants will be notified directly by the program.
-The interview may be conducted either in person or over the telephone.
+The interview may be conducted either in person or virtual.
 The faculty member assigned to conduct the interview will determine which form of interview will take place.